Applies to: SQL Server on Azure VM

-How do I create an Azure virtual machine with SQL Server?
+How do I create a Linux virtual machine with SQL Server?

-The easiest method is to create a virtual machine that includes SQL Server.
-For a tutorial on signing up for Azure and creating a SQL Server VM from the portal, see Provision a SQL Server virtual machine in the Azure portal.
-You can select a virtual machine image that uses pay-per-second SQL Server licensing, or you can use an image that allows you to bring your own SQL Server license.
+The easiest solution is to create a Linux virtual machine that includes SQL Server.
+For a tutorial on signing up for Azure and creating a SQL Server VM from the portal, see Provision a Linux virtual machine running SQL Server in the Azure portal.
 You also have the option of manually installing SQL Server on a VM with either a freely licensed edition (Developer or Express) or by reusing an on-premises license.
-Be sure to register your SQL Server VM with the SQL IaaS Agent extension to manage your SQL Server VM in the portal, as well as utilize features such as automated patching and automatic backups.
 If you bring your own license, you must have License Mobility through Software Assurance on Azure.
-For more information, see Pricing guidance for SQL Server Azure VMs.

 How can I install my licensed copy of SQL Server on an Azure VM?